aiarena/local-play-bootstrap/README.md

 ### Validating your setup

-For windows you will use the `run.bat` script, for unix use the `run.sh` script.
+A test match between 2 included test bots is preconfigured to run in the `matches` file.

-Before running the script, first:
+Before running the test match, first:
 1. Download the [Sc2 AI Arena 2022 Season 1 maps](https://aiarena.net/wiki/184/plugin/attachments/download/9/) and place them in your system's StarCraft II maps folder.
-2. Check that the MAPS_PATH variable within the run script correctly points to your system's StarCraft II maps folder.
+   If you don't have Starcraft II installed, create a maps folder somewhere to place them in.

-Now you can run the script.
+2. Check that the SC2 Maps Path setting in the docker-compose.yml file correctly points to the folder you placed the maps in.

-The script should run a match between the 2 included test bots, as dictated by test match listed in the `matches` file.
+Now you can run the test match using `docker-compose up`.

 ## Running your own matches